gatling/gatling-workshop/README.md

                     .exec(login);
 ```

 And that is not functional, we get an error on the login attempt.
 Why will you ask me ?
-Because Spring Security protects forms from csrf attacks by expecting a CSRF token that we did not provide.
+Because Spring Security protects forms from csrf attacks by expecting a **CSRF token** that we did not provide.
 But in order to add it in the request, we must first retrieve it from the home page, and that is a great way to learn variabilisation in gatling.
 Damn this transition is so neat it looks like it was all part of a master plan.

-The `check` keywork in gatling DSL allows for many things related to reading the response we get from the request.
+The `check` keyword in gatling DSL allows for many things related to reading the response we get from the request.
 One can perform actual checks, like verifying the presence of a string, or a return value.
 But it is also useful to save response elements in a variable that will be accessible later on.
 That is what we are going to do to retrieve the _csrf token.